Reappraisal and Appeal Process

 Odd-numbered years are re-appraisal years in the State of Colorado

-Appraisals of property for property tax assessment purposes in Colorado will be updated to a new level of value in 2021.
+Appraisals of property for property tax assessment purposes in Colorado will be updated to a new level of value in 2023.
 All real property is reviewed and new values are established for ad valorem taxation purposes.
 All Colorado County Assessors are required by law to perform analyses of local market conditions, and adjust their appraisals accordingly.
 The new level of value is based on the analysis of sales data (market approach) and the consideration of the cost and income approach for vacant land and commercial.
-The time frame of local transactions is a forty eight (48)-month period of July 1, 2016 through June 30, 2020.
+The time frame of local transactions is a 48 month period of July 1, 2018 through June 30, 2022.

 In addition to review by individual taxpayers and the County Board of Equalization, the Assessor’s values are subject to annual audit by the General Assembly’s Legislative Council.
 This process insures distribution of the property tax burden, fairly, uniformly, and as prescribed by law.